SebastianCo1126/TC2037_LexicalAnalysis/README.md

 # TC2037_LexicalAnalysis

 ## Description
 This repository makes a lexical analysis on a langauge composed of five elvish words from the fantasy series 'The Lord of the Rings'.
-The language is composed of the following five words Σ = {ë, a, r, c, h, o, u, i, d, n, e, l}.
+The language is composed of the following letters Σ = {ë, a, r, c, h, o, u, i, d, n, e, l}, looking to only accept the words _ëar, echor, echuir, edain, edhel._

 I built a Non-Deterministic Finite Automata (DFA) to implement my lexical analysis.
 My solution was modeled with 12 states represented by the letter q.
 - q0, q1, q2... q11